Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     be true of THE divine Son too (i.e., must be predicated of Divinity, not of humanity)!
-The expression "The Father and the Son" (with minor variants, and sometimes with "the Holy Spirit" added) is a common formula throughout the NT (e.g, Matt 11:27, Matt 28:19, 1 John 2:22, 1John 2:23, 2John 1:3, 9), and whenever "The Son" is mentioned with "The Father", it clearly refers to the **divine** Second Person of the Godhead.
+The expression "The Father and the Son" (with minor variants, and sometimes with "the Holy Spirit" added) is a common formula throughout the NT (e.g, Matt 11:27, Matt 28:19, 1 John 2:22, 1 John 2:23, 2 John 1:3, 9), and whenever "The Son" is mentioned with "The Father", it clearly refers to the **divine Second Person of the Godhead*.

-    Furthermore, in this verse there is a clear gradation: first men, then angels (who are emphasized to be in heaven, and so above men on earth), and then comes the Son.
-So to suggest that an "ignorant humanity" is indicated by the divine title "The Son" here also wrecks this gradation: The Son is clearly represented as **superior** to the angels in heaven here!
+    Furthermore, in this verse there is a clear gradation: first "man", then "the angels" (who are emphasized to be in Heaven, and so above men on earth), and **then** comes "the Son".
+So to suggest that an "ignorant humanity" is indicated by the divine title "The Son" here also wrecks this gradation: The Son is clearly represented as **superior** to the angels in Heaven here (which an "ignorant separated humannity" is not)!

     Also, the whole of this chapter, leading up to this climax, is a Divine pronouncement of judgment, with detailed predictions and given with heavenly authority.
-Matt 24:35 ends the discourse with "*Heaven and earth shall pass away, but my words shall not pass away*" -- what mean man (or supposed Person in "human only mode") could say that?
-So the suggestion of a supposed switch to one minor point of "human ignorance" at the very end of this magisterial divine prophecy is utterly absurd in the context of the whole speech.
+Matt 24:35 ends the discourse with "*Heaven and earth shall pass away, but my words shall not pass away*" -- what mere man (or supposed Person in "human only mode") could say that?
+So the slightest suggestion of a supposed switch to one minor point of "human ignorance" at the very end of this magisterial divine **prophecy (infallible prediction of the future!)** is utterly absurd in the context of the whole speech.

 4. I just said in the previous point that the Divine title "The Son" is clearly used, juxtaposed with "The Father".
-Now in recognition of the fact that it is a divine title, all English Bibles (as far as I have seen) spell "Son" with a capital 'S' (like Father) in this text.
-    (The original Greek makes no distinction.)
+Now in recognition of the fact that it is a divine title, all English versions of the Bible (as far as I have ever seen) spell "Son" with a capital 'S' (like Father) in this text.
+(The original Greek makes no distinction but the convention is well established in English.)
 Now if the "ignorant as man" idea is correct, then it is absurd to have the capital 'S' here, because the subject of "not knowing" is the supposed "ignorant man"!
 So all English Bibles are wrong here and should be changed to have a lower-case 's' for 'son' here, to match the supposed fact that the "ignorant man" is the subject of the verb here!

 5. If the supposed "ignorance as man" idea (i.e., spoken in the "ignorant separated human mode") is valid here, then it is valid everywhere!
-That is, if this view is correct, then Jesus was "ignorant as a man" of every future event (apart from so many other things).
-But this is absurd and contradicts all the grand predictions earlier in the chapter and countless other predictions like Matt 7:2 ("Many will say to me in that day"), etc. -- this implies that Jesus was also "ignorant" of the fact that he will say the very words of Matt 7:2 in the future, etc.!
+That is, if this view is correct, then the Lord Jesus was "ignorant as a man" of every future event (apart from so many other things).
+But this is absurd and contradicts all the grand predictions earlier in the chapter and countless other predictions like Matt 7:2 ("Many will say to me in that day"), etc. -- this implies that the Lord Jesus was also "ignorant" of the fact that he will say the very words of Matt 7:2 in the future, etc.!
 (It's painful to write some of the effectively blasphemous ideas and total madness implied by this "ignorance" idea.)

-    So why is the supposed "ignorance as man" mentioned here, when it would be true of every other prediction of Jesus?
+    So why is the supposed "ignorance as man" mentioned here, when it would be true of every other prediction of the Lord Jesus?
 Why is it supposedly mentioned for this one prediction alone???

-    In contrast, for the view that the "not knowing" refers to the fact a revelation of the exact timing is not part of Jesus' commission from the Father, it makes a lot of sense that this fact is deliberately kept secret from everyone on earth: it discourages speculation and reinforces the need for watchfulness, etc.
+    In contrast, for the view that the "not knowing" refers to the fact that the revelation of the exact timing is **not** part of the Lord Jesus' commission from the Father, it makes a lot of sense that this fact is deliberately kept secret from everyone on earth: it discourages speculation and reinforces the need for watchfulness, etc.

+    (The expression "not knowing" is also used in Matt 7:23: *And then will I profess unto them, I never knew you: depart from me, ye that work iniquity*.
+Here it of course does not refer to literal ignorance but the fact that the Lord Jesus will not **recognize/acknowledge** such false professors as ever being his genuine disciples.)

-6. The determination and revelation of the TIMING of future events seems to be explicitly reserved for the FATHER.
-First of all, it is clearly in this Olivet discourse text which we are looking at (parallel in Matthew 24:36).
-So that is perhaps why there is such a extremely strong statement (that ONLY the Father knows) because it involves the TIMING of a future event (and not various warnings and details about events to come which ARE revealed by Christ).
+6. The determination and revelation of the **timing** of future events seems to be explicitly reserved for **The Father**.
+First of all, this fact is clearly stated in this Olivet discourse text which we are looking at (parallel in Matthew 24:36) [my main point].
+So that is perhaps why there is such a extremely strong statement (that **only** the Father knows) because it involves the **timing** of a future event (and not the various warnings and details about events to come for which we are to be watchful and ready at any stage of our life: these warnings *are* revealed by Christ here).

-    Tying the Father with TIMING is clearly stated here:
+    Tying the Father with **timing** is clearly stated here:

         *Acts 1:7*